-I told him I had indeed totally prayed about it, which–trust me–I totally had, and our god hadn’t said anything to me about how I dressed.
+I told him I had indeed totally prayed about it.
+In fact, I totally had!
+Our god hadn’t said a word to me about how I dressed.
 Curiously, the topic hadn’t even once come up in our discussions or in the Bible studies I’d conducted as assigned regarding the subject.

 When Biff and I got married, I had a terrifying brush with precisely this inconsistency.

 The night before my wedding, I got a phone call from a guy at church who I thought of as a friend–more Biff’s friend, really, but still a friend.
 Big David (there was also a Little David at our church, of course) and I had hung out in Youth Group from time to time and served on choir together (the church put him in the very back because while he was very enthusiastic, he couldn’t hold a note in a bucket).